Custom Polyurethane Casting

 Polyurethane is poured into a mold at low pressure and allowed to cure.
-But don’t let the straightforward process fool you into thinking that cast polyurethane makes only simple products.
+But don’t let the straightforward process fool you.

-The casting process enables a tremendous amount of customization to the polyurethane’s chemistry.
+The custom polyurethane casting process enables a tremendous amount of customization to the polyurethane’s chemistry.
 By customizing the polyurethane formulation, we are able to provide the best performing material for your application.
-Cast polyurethane molding also has an advantage in producing large products, or products with both thick and thin sections.
+Custom urethane casting also has an advantage in producing large products, or products with both thick and thin sections.
 These geometries are challenging for other molding methods.

 The Gallagher Advantage

-We’ve been cast molding since 1965 — so, we know a thing or two about how to achieve product quality and production throughput.
+We’ve been custom polyurethane casting since 1965 — so, we know a thing or two about how to achieve product quality and production throughput.